murchandamus/bips/bip-update-process.md

 ### Ideation

-After having an idea, the champion should evaluate whether it is BIP-able.
+After having an idea, the champion should evaluate whether it is meets the criteria to become a BIP, as described in this BIP.
 The idea must be of interest to the broader community or relevant to multiple software projects.
 Small improvements and matters concerning only a single project usually do not require standardization and should instead be brought up to the relevant project directly.

 The champion should first research whether an idea has been considered before.
 Ideas in Bitcoin are often rediscovered, and prior related discussions may inform the author what issues may arise in its progression.
 After some investigation,